 13. Take a book or kindle

-Another way to stay entertained or help make yourself fall asleep, is to take a book or Amazon Kindle.
-If using a Kindle you should download some books before your journey ready incase you don’t have internet.
+Another way to stay entertained or help make yourself fall asleep is to take a book or Amazon Kindle.
+If using a Kindle you should download some books before your journey so that they’re ready in case you don’t have an internet connection.

 14. Toilet roll